icon-project/community/guidelines/governance/sig-governance-guidelines.md

 - Triage issues
 - Optimize software development lifecycle, process, and workflow
+- Resolve cross-project technical issues

 ## Project management

-Each SIG project MUST define the rationale, methodology, and public observability for
+The SIG MUST define the rationale, methodology, and public observability for

 - how priorities are determined, staffed, managed, and accepted.
 - how target release dates are determined